cissa-unimelb/info/role-descriptions.md

 **Key Responsibilities**

-- Organising a consistent & professional hiring process for team officers
+- Organising a consistent, professional, and unbiased hiring process for team officers
 - Oversee the welcome and onboarding process for new team officers
 - Organise internal events for team bonding including informal meals, social activities, and the annual CISSA retreat
 - Help with exercising the diversity quota for officer teams, and resolving associated conflicts/challenges
+  - Collaborating with executives and Diversity Director to do so
 - Handle complaints of bullying, sexual harassment, and etc
 - Help balance the workload of committee members